rogerwiklund/jti-tig/README.md

-## Juniper Telemetry Interface & Telegraf, InfluxDB and Grafana
+## Juniper Telemetry Interface - Telegraf, InfluxDB and Grafana
-This repo contains a bash script that will install and configure Telegraf, InfluxDB and Grafana for the official repos.
+This repository contains a bash script that will install and configure Telegraf, InfluxDB and Grafana from the official repos.
-A pre-build Grafan Dashboard is provided to monitor Streaming Telemetry from Juniper devices.
+A pre-built Grafana dashboard is provided to monitor Streaming Telemetry from Juniper devices.

+Components:

 - Telegraf-latest
 - InfluxDB 1.8x-latest
 - Grafana Enterprise-latest

-InfluxDB 1.8 is used because 2.x uses the Flux query language which Grafana has no suppport for when using the query builder.
+InfluxDB 1.8 is used because Grafana lacks support for the visual query builder in InfluxDB  2.x due to its use of the Flux query language.
-When InfluxDB 3.0 community edition is released I will update this script to use 3.0 instead which uses SQL.
+Once InfluxDB 3.0 community edition is released, I'll update the installation script to use it as it employs standard SQL.

 ## Requirements
 - Ubuntu Server 22.04.4 LTS
-- Juniper devices capable of Telemetry Streaming using gNMI/gRPC/Openconfig
+- Juniper devices capable of Streaming Telemetry using gNMI/gRPC/Openconfig
+- Junos 21.4R3 or higher

 ## Installation
 ```